Chapter 19:

 Clovis hastily retrieves 2 small pieces of slate and a piece of what looks like chalk from a cluttered shelf, seemingly oblivious to my ongoing internal struggles.

 "Written Magic is all about structure." she begins, her voice once again taking on the cadence of a passionate lecturer.
-"You need to bind words together with specific symbols and ensure the object you apply them to is compatible with what you’re writing."
+"You need to bind specific symbols together to form the structure of the spell and ensure the object you apply the spell to is compatible with what you’re writing."

 The chalk moves along the slate as if it were an additional digit to her hand.